takeourcarsnow/ListenToThisSupbase/README.md

 	Export/import all data as JSON, with clear warnings and feedback.
 - **Supabase Integration:**
 	Seamless switching between local and Supabase modes, with all CRUD mirrored to the backend if enabled.

+- **Modularization:**
+	The main application logic (`app.js`) has been split into multiple focused modules for better maintainability and clarity.
+See the updated File Structure and Component Analysis below.
 - **Provider Detection:**
 	Robust detection and embedding for YouTube, Spotify, Bandcamp, SoundCloud, and direct audio files.
 - **Queue & Player:**